 Instructions

-• To a blender, add the blanched spinach along with tomato, 3 cloves of garlic, ginger and green chili.
+• Now, to a blender, add the blanched spinach (drain them before adding) along with 1 medium tomato, 3 garlic cloves, 1-inch ginger and 1 green chili.
 Puree to a smooth paste and set aside.

-• Heat a pan on medium heat.
-Once hot, add the oil and then add the remaining 2 cloves of chopped garlic.
-Sauté for few minutes until it starts changing color.
+• Heat a wide heavy bottom pan on medium heat.
+Once hot, add 1& ½ tablespoon oil and then add the remaining 2 garlic cloves (chopped).
+Sauté for a few minutes until it starts changing color.

-• Then add the chopped onions.
+• Then add 1 large onion (chopped).
 Cook the onion for 2 to 3 minutes until soft and translucent.

-• Serve palak paneer hot with naan or roti or rice.
+• Serve palak paneer hot with naan , roti or rice.

 Notes

-2. If you like, you can pan-fry the paneer cubes (until golden brown) before adding them to the curry.
+1. If you like, you can pan-fry the paneer cubes (until golden brown) before adding them to the curry.
+Fry them in 1-2 teaspoons of oil until light golden brown in color and then use in the recipe.

 Nutrition